President Obama has just appointed Colonel Sanders to oversee and investigate the slaughter of chickens.

 Conservatives and the rich in Venezuela have concocted a conspiracy to commandeer all the toilet paper in Venezuela.

-Now I don't know this for sure, but if I had to guess, I would say that the middle class voters in Venezuela believe it.
+Now, I don't know this for sure, but if I had to guess, I would say that the middle-class voters in Venezuela believe it.

-Be my guests.
+Be my guess.

 Here's Robert in Norfolk, Virginia on Open Line Friday.